jennybc/stat540_2014/index.md

 seminar 03 | [R graphics AND `knitr`, R markdown, and git(hub)](#seminar03) | Wed Jan 22

+  * Introduction to `knitr`, R markdown, and git(hub) 11:15am - 12pm SJ will run a guided, hands-on tutorial in one of the labs
+  * R graphics (LL) content will be ready to work through in the other lab, from 12 - 1pm, or on your own

 Fri Jan 24: Project groups should be formed.

 ### Week 4